Rutvik1995/BlockChainElectionResult/README.md

 <h2>truffle unbox pet-shop</h2> <br>
-<b>This command generate boiler plate file and diretory for truffle project</b>
+<b>This command generate boiler plate file and directory for truffle project</b>

 <h2>truffle migrate </h2><br>
-To migrate the contract<br>
+To migrate the contract to blockchain<br>
 TO migrate the contract and deployed on blockchain<br>
-Make sure the ganache is open which is our local block chain <br>
+Make sure the ganache is open which is our local blockchain <br>

 <h2>truffle console</h2><br>
-To go into console mode<br>
+To go into truffle console mode<br>

 <h2>call function to check variable inside the contracts</h2><br>
 Election.deployed().then(